-- a.
-Receive records of all complaints of harassment, intimidation, or bullying of students that have been reported to the Principal; - b.
+- b.
 Receive copies of all reports prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
 Identify and address patterns of harassment, intimidation, or bullying of students in the school; - d.
-Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students: - e.
+Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - e.
 Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - f.
 Participate in the training required pursuant to the provisions of N.J.S.A.
 18A:37-13 et seq. and other training which the Principal or the district Anti-Bullying Coordinator may request.
-The School Safety/School g.
+The School Safety/School Climate Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - g.
 Execute such other duties related to harassment, intimidation, or bullying as requested by the Principal or district Anti-Bullying Coordinator.